mmiranda222/.statsuite/content/using-api/ref-metadata/_index.md

 **Current limitations:**
 - Imports using SDMX-CSV 2.0 can be done either for higher-level referential metadata related to a datastructure or for any referential metadata related to a dataflow, but not both in the same file.
+- In the case when the only import(s) of referential metadata are done using the DSD reference, then there will not be any initialization of mappingsets.
+This implies that, in this case, the referential metadata cannot be downloaded using the NSIWS.
+Such requests throw an error, saying that there are no mappingsets found for that dataflow.
+Make at least one upload referencing a dataflow.

 #### More details about the SDMX-CSV format
 The format of the .csv file for referential metadata must comply to the [SDMX-CSV version 2.0 format](https://github.com/sdmx-twg/sdmx-csv/tree/v2.0.0/data-message/docs/sdmx-csv-field-guide.md), which can be summarised roughtly as follow (see the original specification for detailed information):